hugheylab/metapredict/readme.md

 You can update the package using `update.packages()`.

-There's also a pre-built [docker image](https://hub.docker.com/r/hugheylab/hugheyverse), which has all dependencies installed.
+There's also a [docker image](https://hub.docker.com/r/hugheylab/hugheyverse), which has all dependencies installed.

 ```bash
 docker pull hugheylab/hugheyverse